TRAINING

 About

 The workshop expands the Hope Awareness Training by providing participants with important skills to nurture Hope by way of a deep understanding of goal setting, creating and selecting pathways, and building strategies to manage willpower.
 The workshop allows participants to experience Hope and provides useful tools to find, enhance, and model Hope in any setting.
 Participants will advance from an awareness of Hope to the application of Hope in their own lives.
+These workshops cover the same content and are being offered on two separate days, so attendees can choose the session that best fits their schedule.

 Dates